zhanglabtools/DeepLearningTheory.course.2024/README.md

 [//]: # (+ Lei, N., An, D., Guo, Y., Su, K., Liu, S., Luo, Z., ... & Gu, X. &#40;2020&#41;.
 A geometric understanding of deep learning.
 Engineering, 6&#40;3&#41;, 361-374.)

+**Note.** If you have any questions or suggestions, you can raise an issue on GitHub or directly contact lixiayang@amss.ac.cn.